zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 [TODO:
  * souls that need to be seen and affirmed by others
  * https://www.greaterwrong.com/posts/yepKvM5rsvbpix75G/you-don-t-exist-duncan
- * You can't imagine Howard Roark complaining about "siphoning status without making a corresponding contribution"
+ * I'm a social animal, too, but complaining about "siphoning status without making a corresponding contribution" is a sign that you need to chill
  * If you had the choice, wouldn't you prefer not to be fragile?

 ]